 Note

-Discrepancies (different columns or incompatible data types) between files within the same register do not stop the conversion, but it will be included in the log.
+Discrepancies (different columns or incompatible data types) between files within the same register do not stop the conversion, but they are included in the log.

 convert() returns a metadata tibble with one row per written chunk.
-This can be queried with dplyr directly or rendered into a Quarto log.
+The returned tibble can be queried with dplyr directly or rendered into a Quarto log.

 input_path |